GeroWalther/assignment-node-react/SOLUTION_DOCUMENTATION.md

-# 🚀 Take-Home Assessment Solution Documentation
+# 🚀 Home Assessment Solution Documentation

 ## 📋 Overview

-This document outlines the comprehensive solutions implemented to address all identified issues in the take-home assessment.
-Each solution demonstrates senior-level development practices with detailed explanations and comments for interview preparation.
+This document outlines my comprehensive solutions implemented to address all identified issues in the take-home assessment.
+Best practices with detailed explanations and comments.

 ---

-## 🔧 **Problem 1: Memory Leak in Frontend (Items.js)**
+## **Problem 1: Memory Leak in Frontend (Items.js)**

 ### **Issue Identified**